stowball/hucssley/README.md

 @import "path_to_node_modules/hucssley/src/index";
 ```

-However, if you want to customise Hucssley, we recommend taking this approach:
+However, if you want to customize Hucssley, we recommend taking this approach:

 ```scss
 @import "path_to_node_modules/hucssley/src/helpers";